 When there is a significant infestation inside your home, the sprays sold for consumer use are generally ineffective.
 They only work if the spray lands directly on the spider; the spray residual does not have a long-lasting effect.
 While it may feel good to kill a few of them by dousing them with a spray, these over-the-counter remedies are not an effective long-term control strategy.
 It is just as effective, less expensive, and far less toxic to just crush the offending spider with a rolled up newspaper or shoe.

-Cowley's Termite and Pest Control can quickly and effectively resolve a spider infestation with various professional use treatments including sorptive dusts that can be applied in cracks and crevices, attics, wall voids and other enclosed or unused spaces.
+Cowley's Pest Services can quickly and effectively resolve a spider infestation with various professional use treatments including sorptive dusts that can be applied in cracks and crevices, attics, wall voids and other enclosed or unused spaces.
 This dust-like film dries out the spiders once they touch their outer covering.
 Just as important, the pest control professional will conduct an inspection to determine possible entry points and take the appropriate steps to reduce the risk of a later re-infestation.
 There is no sense removing the spider infestation if the particular factors that caused the infestation in the first place still remain.
 Eventually, without habitat modification and blocking access points, the spiders will return.
-Cowley's Termite and Pest Control will develop a plan and work with the homeowner to “spider-proof” their home from future infestations.
+Cowley's Pest Services will develop a plan and work with the homeowner to “spider-proof” their home from future infestations.

-Call or contact Cowley's Termite and Pest Control to handle your spider control, or any other pest control, issues that you have within your home.
+Call or contact Cowley's Pest Services to handle your spider control, or any other pest control, issues that you have within your home.
 They'll respond quickly to your concerns and perform a thorough inspection as well as provide a free estimate.
 They work with homeowners throughout Mercer, Ocean, Monmouth, Middlesex County, including Trenton, Toms River, Edison, Brick.

 Looking for a price?
 Get a no cost, no obligation free estimate.